 Oh no!
 Why not try again by refreshing the page – you’ll get different questions!

-Myopia is another name for short-sightedness.
+#5.
+Spelunking is another name for what deep activity?

 If you’re after more fun science for kids, subscribe to Double Helix magazine!